England captain Ben Stokes' boldness pays off as side seal famous fifth-day win over Pakistan in Rawalpindi

 England dismiss Babar Azam's side for 268 late on final day to record just third-ever Test win in Pakistan and one of their finest Test victories of all time - watch day one of second Test in Multan live on Sky Sports Cricket from Friday (4.30am on air, 5am start)

-Ben Stokes was rewarded for his bold declaration, attacking fields and shrewd tactics as England completed a famous 74-run victory over Pakistan in a thrilling final session of the first Test in Rawalpindi to claim one of their greatest wins.
+Ben Stokes was rewarded for his bold declaration, attacking fields and shrewd tactics as England completed a famous 74-run victory over Pakistan late in the final session of the first Test in Rawalpindi to claim one of their greatest wins.

 Jack Leach trapped Naseem Shah (6) lbw in the fading light as Pakistan were dismissed for 268 and Stokes became just the third England captain, after Ted Dexter in 1961 and Nasser Hussain in 2000, to win a Test match in the country.

-Stokes had declared at tea on day four, dangling the carrot for Pakistan by giving them four sessions to score 343 on the most placid of surfaces and hoping that chance of a win would embolden the hosts and hand England a better chance of prising 10 wickets.
+Stokes had declared at tea on day four, dangling the carrot for Pakistan by giving them four sessions to score 343 on the most placid of surfaces, hoping that chance of a win would embolden the hosts and hand England a better chance of prising 10 wickets.

-Pakistan were favourites at tea on day five, having turned their overnight 80-2 into 257-5 and needing just a further 86 runs to take a 1-0 lead ahead of Friday's second Test in Multan.
+Pakistan were favourites at tea on day five, having turned their overnight 80-2 into 257-5 and needing just a further 86 runs to take a 1-0 lead in the three-match series ahead of Friday's second Test in Multan.

-But Ollie Robinson (4-50) cracked the game open for England by removing set batters Agha Salman (30) and Azhar Ali (40) - snapping a stand of 61 for the sixth wicket from 198-5 - from reverse-swinging deliveries with the old ball, which Stokes had persevered with despite the new one being available.
+But Ollie Robinson (4-50) cracked the game open for England by dismissing set batters Agha Salman (30) and Azhar Ali (40) - snapping a stand of 61 for the sixth wicket - from reverse-swinging deliveries with the old ball, which Stokes had persevered with despite the new one being available.

 Wicketkeeper Ollie Pope then took a stunning catch down the leg-side off James Anderson (4-36) to remove Zahid Mahmood (1), before Anderson pinned Haris Rauf (0) lbw two deliveries later in a double-wicket maiden to leave Pakistan nine down and England on the brink.

-Naseem and Mohammad Ali (0) frustrated England for nine overs, with Naseem edging Stokes between Pope and slip fielder Joe Root, but Leach finally had the former pinned lbw with the new ball as Stokes' side recorded an astonishing triumph on the flattest of pitches and their seventh in eight Tests under his leadership.
+Naseem and Mohammad Ali (0) frustrated England for nine overs, with Naseem edging Stokes between Pope and slip fielder Joe Root, but Leach finally had the former out leg before with the new ball as Stokes' side recorded an astonishing triumph on the flattest of pitches and their seventh win in eight Tests under his leadership.

 England's success was clinched by Leach but manufactured by Stokes, who deserves enormous credit for risking defeat in order to push for victory and provide an entertaining finale, with his positive leadership and his side's blistering batting throughout the Test ensuring both teams had a shot at glory on the final day.